Phuket

 Diagonally opposite Bangla Road, the Jungceylon Shopping Complex, has radically changed the face of shopping in Patong.
 The sprawling mall combines modern architecture with a touch of local charm, creating a dynamic environment where shoppers can explore a wide range of international and Thai brands, savour delicious cuisine from around the globe, catch the latest blockbuster at its state-of-the-art cinema, or unleash your inner child at the trampoline park.

 When in Phuket, consider picking up some exquisite jewellery for yourself or a loved one back home since the region is renowned for its locally-produced cultured pearls from Naka Noi island.
-For a unique experience, why not take a tour of Naka Noi island?
+For a unique experience, why not take a tour of Naka Noi Island?
 These daily excursions provide an insightful look into the art of pearl-making, complete with a pearl demonstration and the chance to buy pearls at discounted prices.

-Central Festival Phuket is a modern, air-conditioned shopping mall located just outside Phuket Town.
+Central Phuket is a modern, air-conditioned shopping mall located just outside Phuket Town.
 This three-story retail complex offers a wide range of shopping options, from popular international brands to local boutiques.
 Visitors can enjoy a diverse selection of dining experiences, ranging from casual eateries to upscale restaurants, and catch the latest films at the state-of-the-art cinema.

 Diagonally opposite Bangla Road, the Jungceylon Shopping Complex, has radically changed the face of shopping in Patong.
 The sprawling mall combines modern architecture with a touch of local charm, creating a dynamic environment where shoppers can explore a wide range of international and Thai brands, savour delicious cuisine from around the globe, catch the latest blockbuster at its state-of-the-art cinema, or unleash your inner child at the trampoline park.